ccodwg/Covid19CanadaArchive/README.md

 # Canadian COVID-19 Data Archive

-This repository provides automated, daily backups of COVID-19 data from Canadian governmental and non-governmental sources.
+The purpose of this repository is to support automated, daily backups of COVID-19 data from Canadian governmental and non-governmental sources.
+It is composed of a list of datasets (`datasets.json`), as well as the Python code making up the archival tool itself.

-**THE DATA FOR THIS ARCHIVE ARE NO LONGER HOSTED ON GOOGLE DRIVE.** For information on how to access the datasets in the archive, see [Accessing the data](#accessing-the-data).
+For information on how to access the datasets in the archive, see [Accessing the data](#accessing-the-data).
 For a list of available datasets, see the [Data catalogue](#data-catalogue) below.

+The easiest way to [contribute to this project](#contribution-guide) is to open an issue when you identify a data source or website that is not already contained within the archive.

 File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M. Files are archived nightly around 22:00 ET.